entrity/Arduino-MIDI-reader/README.markdown

-These modules enable the handling of midi signals over a HardwareSerial or SoftwareSerial on an Arduino.
+These modules enable the reading of midi signals over a HardwareSerial or SoftwareSerial on an Arduino.

 For barebones usage, you can simply read signals and attach callbacks to MIDI_NOTE_ON and MIDI_NOTE_OFF.

 For stronger usage, you can build entire songs or songbanks, which have their own callbacks for failure or completion.
 E.g. someone plays a MIDI keyboard, hooked up to your Arduino, and if they play a given song all the way through with no wrong notes, the completion callback which you designate for that song becomes triggered.

-Barebones listener example (see also the examples dir):
+###Barebones listener example (see also the examples dir):

     #include <Arduino.h>
     #include <SoftwareSerial.h>